Dr. Jessica Vechakul

-Emotionally Focused Therapy – training in an attachment-based model for couples therapy
+Emotionally Focused Therapy – an attachment-based model for couples therapy

 The Developmental Model of Couples Therapy, The Couples Institute

 Certified Depth Hypnosis Practitioner and Spiritual Counselor in Buddhist and shamanic belief systems, Foundation of the Sacred Stream – how I learned a modality with ancient roots and how to integrate these indigenous healing traditions with modern life

 Center for Mindful Psychotherapy – where I currently provide individual therapy and relationship counseling